2 Kings 9:14–29

 25I was once young, now I am old.

-or his children forced to search for food.
+or their children forced to search for food.

-26All day long he shows compassion and lends to others,
+26All day long they show compassion and lend to others,

 Then you will enjoy lasting security.